 However, those functions are all but forgotten in consumer societies today, where clothing’s purpose has evolved to become primarily about expressing one’s identity or social status.
 In a sufficiency economy, the fashion industry would be considered a superfluous luxury, one costing more than it was worth, and accordingly it would be among the first industries to disappear.

 At the same time, it must be acknowledged that human beings always have, and probably always will, want to express themselves through what they wear, so style would not disappear so much as evolve in a sufficiency economy.
+However, instead of saving and splurging just to buy a new Gucci handbag, people are now recognizing that cheaper yet quality products are available on the best fake designer websites, while still being able to express your status through these designs.
+Is a cheaper age arising?
 A new aesthetic of sufficiency would develop, and soon enough the social expectation to look fashionably “brand new” would become a quirk of history that would seem incomprehensible to the new generation.

 In the short-to-medium term – say, over the next couple of decades – a sufficiency economy of clothing could arise in the developed world simply by people refusing to buy any new clothing.
 There are mountain ranges of discarded or unused, second-hand clothing already in existence, and these resources can easily provide for basic clothing needs for many years to come.
 Indeed, most adults could probably survive a decade or even a lifetime without adding to their existing wardrobes, for it is arguably the case that most people in the developed world have superfluous clothing.